waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Puzzle Mechanics
 - **Herding Puzzles:** Interacting with an object (like the Farfetch'd) from an adjacent tile can trigger movement along a complex, pre-determined path, not just simple repulsion.
 The direction of approach is the key trigger.
 - **Visual Path Verification:** Before executing a move, I must visually confirm the path on the ASCII map and game screen to avoid simple navigational errors like walking into walls.
 This supplements tool-based pathfinding.

+# Strategic Lessons
+- **Tool Debugging Priority:** When a core tool like a pathfinder fails, debugging it becomes the absolute highest priority, superseding all gameplay goals.
+A systematic approach is required: 1.
+Confirm the tool is the problem, not a misunderstanding of the map (e.g., by testing a path manually).
+2. Add targeted logging to trace execution and understand the algorithm's decision process.
+3. Analyze logs to form a specific hypothesis about the bug before attempting a fix.
+Do not blindly refactor or revert without evidence.

+# Tile Mechanics
+- **BUOY**: An object found in water.
+Appears to be impassable, functioning like a WALL tile within a WATER area.